Inflammation plays a central role in healing, but left to run wild, this process can lead to arthritis, heart disease, and Alzheimer's.

 Managing your diet and lifestyle are the two best ways to keep chronic inflammation under control, says Dr. Luster.
 As mentioned, excess weight is a frequent cause of inflammation, and losing extra pounds, especially around the belly, can lower levels.
 Other preventive steps, according to Dr. Luster, include these:

-Fighting gum disease.
+- Fighting gum disease.
 If your gums bleed when you brush or floss, you most likely have inflammation.
 Make an appointment to see your dentist for a check-up, and step up your oral hygiene.
-(See how gum disease also may be a marker for possible pancreatic cancer.)

 Alter your diet